Skip to content

 Milton Hershey School Expert’s Advice on Constructive Conversations and Mutual Respect

-Featuring Fonati Abrokwa, Special Assistant to the President for Diversity and Inclusion
+Featuring Fonati Abrokwa, Special Assistant to the President for Inclusion and Belonging

-Fonati Abrokwa ’01, MHS Special Assistant to the President for Diversity and Inclusion, shared tips with ABC27 on how to have constructive conversations about politics that are grounded in mutual respect.
+Fonati Abrokwa ’01, MHS Special Assistant to the President for Inclusion and Belonging, shared tips with ABC27 on how to have constructive conversations about politics that are grounded in mutual respect.

 Engaging students in meaningful conversation is important and appropriate.
 Research shows that learning environments comprised of students from diverse backgrounds provide an enhanced educational experience.